fils/fils/README.md

 ### Community

-I've worked form home for quite some time.
-As such, community organizations are very important to me.
+As a remote working for over a decade, community organizations are very important to me.
 The provide a means for me to connect with my peers from rural Iowa.
 The four most valuable to me include.